cameraui/docs/install/hardware-acceleration.md

 sudo bash cameraui-host.sh coral     # install the gasket/apex driver (PCIe/M.2 Coral)
 ```

 `check` prints a ✓/✗ line for every accelerator class with the fix for anything missing.
 Run it first.
-It tells you which of the sections below apply to your machine.

 ## Verify from the container